carlo98/mission-planning-optimization/README.md

 ```

 ## JSON files <a name="json"></a>
-In the following paragraph are describe the json files used to represent map, obstacles, goals and drone parameters.
+In the following paragraph are describe the json files used to represent map, obstacles, goals and agent parameters.
 ### Map and Grid Size <a name="map_grid"></a>
 The map description, along with the grid size with which to discretize the map, should be written in "map.json", as:
 - A dictionary, named "walls", which contains two lists of integers of coordinates for the vertices of the walls.